 A reunion with Rafa Benítez at Chelsea in 2012 brought about a slight improvement in his form, but Torres remained almost unrecognisable from the irrepressible striker in the red shirt of Liverpool.

 The anguish Torres felt in being unable to reproduce his best form was clear to see.
 He has since described his time at the club as “swimming in wet clothes”.
 Following another disappointing season in 2013-14 under José Mourinho, Torres joined AC Milan on loan in August 2014 in the hope that a fresh start could reignite his stalled career.
-Half a season and a solitary goal later, the move to Milan was made permanent in January 2015, only for Torres to agree a loan deal at Atlético Madrid several days later.
+Half a season and a solitary goal later, the move to Milan was made permanent in January 2015, only for Torres to agree a loan deal with Atlético Madrid several days later.

 The long-awaited homecoming of a local hero back to his boyhood club had finally arrived.
 Two goals in the second leg of the Copa del Rey last-16 to knock out city rivals Real Madrid turned back the clock to his former glory days – a glimmer of hope that Torres could find himself at his spiritual home.
 His cyclical journey was complete when, following the sale of Mario Mandžukić to Juventus, El Niño regained his emotive number 9 jersey for the start of the current 2015-16 season.